-Vehicular homicide is the most serious offense that a drunk driver in Las Vegas, Nevada, can be convicted of for allegedly causing a fatal car crash.
+Vehicular homicide is the most serious offense that a drunk driver in Las Vegas, Nevada, can be convicted of for allegedly causing a fatal car crash or hitting a pedestrian and causing a fatality.
 The law is targeted at repeat offenders and potentially carries a life sentence.

 However, prosecutors are often willing to negotiate these cases, and our criminal defense lawyers have decades of experience in getting DUI-related charges reduced or dismissed so our clients stay out of jail and keep their records clean.

 Definition (NRS 484C.130)

 The legal definition of "vehicular homicide" in Las Vegas, Nevada, applies only in cases where the driver meets the following three criteria: